 Promoted by zealous fanatics as the replacement for all other forms of marketing, Social Media has also been characterized by Luddite skeptics as nothing more than a narcissistic waste of time.
 For Business to Business marketers, truth falls somewhere between these two extremes.

 The stark reality is that business, society and technology are all experiencing rapid transformation.
-As a result, marketing objectives, business processes and enabling technologies must evolve to keep pace with a changing economic, competitive and cultural environment.
+As a result, marketing management objectives, business processes and enabling technologies must evolve to keep pace with a changing economic, competitive and cultural environment.

 Before diving into social media, let’s take an important step back for some perspective.
 First, let’s take a look at the frequently overlooked differences between social computing, social networks, social networking and social media.